tostan2/gradle/Development.md

 1. To add a custom suggestion in the "Try" section of the console output your exception needs to implement `ResolutionProvider` interface.
 2. That should be it.
 The suggestion will be displayed in the "Try" section.

-### Remove generic suggestions

-For some scenarios it doesn't make sense to display all the generic suggestions we currently have. eg. `--stacktrace` for a compilation error is not helpful.

-To influence the generic suggestions Gradle displays, the NonGradleCause interface was introduced.
-If an exception implements this interface Gradle will not display the `--stacktrace` option.

-Another more targeted interface is `CompilationFailedIndicator`.
-This interface is used to indicate that the exception is caused by a compilation failure.
-This will not show the `--stacktrace` option but it will show the `--info` option.
-Since this can help with parameters passed to the compiler.